English - English Language and Culture: An Introduction

 1. Academic reading and writing

 Reading and writing academic texts are essential activities for students of English.
 This part of the module offers you a guided hands-on introduction to both aspects of academic life, giving you an opportunity to improve your skills as a reader and a writer.
-The course introduces you to texts from a range of subfields within English studies, including language studies, history and literature.
+The course introduces you to texts from a range of subfields within English studies.

 2. The English studies professional at work